 Screening like this sets off the whole garden.
 Use it around an al-fresco dining area or to create small, private areas in a large garden.
 As a boundary it works well, providing privacy without making the small space feel like a prison yard.

-Your choice of wildflowers
+Your Choice of Wildflowers

-What can I say?
-I’m biased of course, but Rebecca’s choice of Cottage Garden Meadowmat is just perfect and in early June, it was only just beginning its summer display.
+When it comes to choosing which wildflowers to enhance the garden with, choose species that will delight you with the colour and shape of their flowers and foliage.
+Rebecca’s choice of Cottage Garden Meadowmat is idyllic and in early June, it was only just beginning its summer display.

-Soil type is important.
-If you have a small garden it’s well worth investing in some low fertility soil.
-Too many of the wrong nutrients will encourage more grasses than wildflowers.
-Whilst grasses are beautiful, they’re not attractive to pollinating insects.
+Bear in mind though, that not all wildflowers will like every garden.
+Soil type is important here, and if you have a small garden it’s well worth investing in some low-fertility soil.
+Too many of the wrong nutrients will encourage more grasses than wildflowers, which won’t attract any pollinating insects.

 It’s also wise to consider light and shade.
 Our meadow wildflowers have adapted to living in sunny conditions and thus will struggle if your garden is slightly shaded.
 If this is the case, opt for woodland wildflowers instead.